kmadjei/MilestoneProject-UserCentricFrontEndDevelopment/README.md

 ---

 - [HTML](https://www.w3schools.com/html/default.asp)
-    - In the project **HTML** was used for creating the basic information structure of th site
+    - In the project **HTML** was used for creating the basic information structure of the site

 - [CSS](https://www.w3schools.com/css/default.asp)
     - The project uses **CSS** to simplify further enhance content and structure of the site.